adamfowleruk/mljs/planning.md

   9. Configuring an ontology to power Semantic Queries with Sparql.
 How to customise a sparql query bar widget, and create a subject browsing page
  - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
   - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
 Need to add Title support somehow
-  - Add annotation support in constraints and facets functions
-  - IN PROGRESS Use annotations in widgets
-   - DONE Sort widget
-   - searchfacets widget
  - IN PROGRESS Core: Search Options builder
   - hide sem:triple elements from snippet highlighting
   - Don't return sem:triples documents at all by default